-Children 14 and younger cannot travel without a parent or guardian.
-Children 15 through 17 can travel without a parent, but the parent must fill out a consent form before the trip is scheduled.
+Children 14 and younger may not travel without a parent or guardian.
+Children 15 through 17 may travel without a parent, but the parent must provide written permission before the trip is scheduled.

-- Tell us if you or your children have any special needs, like a wheelchair or a walker, so we can send the right type of vehicle.
+- If you or your children have any unique needs including wheelchair, lift, or a walker, so we can send the right type of vehicle

 I have a car, but no money for gas.
 What can I do?

-Call us just like you would to schedule a ride.
-Tell the customer-service representative you have a car but need help with gas money.
-They will mail you an application form to become an Individual Transportation Participant.
+Call us just like you would to schedule a ride, using the steps outlined above.
+When you call, tell the representative you have a car but need help with gas money.
+They will mail you an application form to become an Individual Transportation Participant (ITP).

-Medicaid can also pay someone else to drive you to your appointments, like a relative, friend or neighbor, through the ITP program.
+Medicaid can also pay someone else to drive you to your appointments, like a relative, friend or neighbor, if they sign up to become an ITP.